ProfilePic

 • Unexpected & expected maintenance costs

-• Misc. fees (a home security system, HOA fees, etc.)
+• Miscellaneous fees (a home security system, HOA fees, etc.)

-Look for more blogs from NASB that will help guide you through your first home purchase.
+Look for more blogs from NASB to help guide you through your first home purchase.

-*This is not intended to and does not constitute legal advice or financial / investment / tax advice.
-North American Savings Bank does not make any guarantee or other promise as to the results obtained.
+*This is not intended to and does not constitute legal advice or financial / investment/tax advice.
+North American Savings Bank does not guarantee or promise the results obtained.
 The consumer should consult a tax adviser for further information regarding the deductibility of interest and charges.